Driving when you're tired can kill

 • Don’t rely on vehicle technology to keep you awake – it doesn’t work

-• Just stop in a safe place, put your seat back, and have a nap
+• Stop in a safe place, put your seat back, and have a nap

 Medical conditions